Vestas shares leap after "for sale" newspaper report

-COPENHAGEN, July 1 Shares in Danish wind turbine manufacturer Vestas on Monday jumped over 4 percent after a newspaper report late on Sunday said the company was considering putting itself up for sale and had entered debt restructuring talks with its banks.
+COPENHAGEN Shares in Danish wind turbine manufacturer Vestas (VWS.CO) on Monday jumped over 4 percent after a newspaper report late on Sunday said the company was considering putting itself up for sale and had entered debt restructuring talks with its banks.

 Vestas dismissed the report as "speculation".